Tix3Dev/Maturitaetsarbeit/README.md

 This repository contains the [PDF document](https://github.com/Tix3Dev/Maturitaetsarbeit/blob/main/Thesis.pdf) which was written in my last year of high-school, as part of the mandatory Maturitätsarbeit:

 > In their final year, all high school graduates complete a final paper.
 This is a larger, written paper or a written commentary on a topic of their own choosing.
 As a final paper, it shows that the
-> high school graduates have learned todelve deeply into a freely chosen topic and to acquire the necessary working methods.
+> high school graduates have learned to delve deeply into a freely chosen topic and to acquire the necessary working methods.
 The work process, from choosing the topic to structuring the work process
 > to presenting the results, is carried out with the support of a teacher.
 (Original [german version](https://www.mng.ch/unterricht/maturitatsarbeit/))

 Additionally, it contains the corresponding [presentation]().